Coder4916/Match-Maker/README.md

 ## **Issues and Bugs**

+-Issue: 'Modal is not a function' was highlighted in the dev tools console window.

 - Issue: The Modal on the playgame page did not work correctly initially when writing JQuery into the Document to reveal the Modal load on startup.

 Solution - After carrying out some debugging using Chrome developer tools and some tutoring, it was noticed that the JQuery link/bundle had not been added in the game script.js/html pages.